RyotaUshio/obsidian-latex-theorem-equation-referencer-docs/Math Booster Docs/Proof environment.md

 `ENDPROOF`

 - You can use any string you like, `PROOF`/`QED` for example, instead of `\begin{proof}`/`\end{proof}`.
 See [[#Settings & styling]].
-- It is recommended to [assign a hotkey](https://help.obsidian.md/Customization/Custom+hotkeys) to the command `Insert proof`.
+- To quickly insert a proof, I recommend using a [[#Latex Suite snippet|Latex Suite snippet]] or [assigning a hotkey](https://help.obsidian.md/Customization/Custom+hotkeys) to the command `Insert proof`.
-- Proofs can be folded (collapsed) in Live Preview.
+%%- Proofs can be folded (collapsed) in Live Preview.%%

 ### Custom texts